scrottie/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```

+## Five minute interval with the highest average number of steps

 Five minute interval that on average contains the highest number of steps taken each day.
 This was a surprise; I saw it in the grading form but not in the project description.